 Does Invisalign fix crossbite?

-In mild cases of crossbite, Invisalign is a good option for those who want a less conspicuous treatment.
+In mild to moderate cases of crossbite, Invisalign may be a good option for those who want less obvious treatment.
+If your crossbite is severe, you may need to have treatment with traditional braces.

 Can you fix crossbite without braces?